What You’ll Learn 🛠️

 Math

-Under the math section, we can enable sharper anti-aliasing filter in the order tracking.
+In the math section, you can enable a sharper anti-aliasing filter in order tracking.

 Diagnostics

-When we are in the measure screen we can access the system performances by pressing a shortcut CTRL+SHITF+P. Here, we can set that as the default part of the screen.
+When we are on the Measure screen, we can access system performance information by pressing the shortcut CTRL+SHIFT+P. This view can also be set as the default part of the screen.

-System info default page can be selected as Performance or Details.
+The System Info default page can be set to either Performance or Details.

-If we have measurement hardware connected to our computer, we can also show debug system channels (sync error, IRIG time, VCXO values, ...).
-These settings can also be seen under the System monitor in Channel setup.
+If measurement hardware is connected to the computer, we can also display debug system channels (such as sync error, IRIG time, VCXO values, etc.).
+These settings can also be viewed under the System Monitor in Channel Setup.

 Analysis

-Here, you can select the synchronous channel as output for sound replaying in analysis mode (0 - none, 1 - first sync channel, ...).
+Here, you can select a synchronous channel as the output for sound replay in Analysis mode (0 = none, 1 = first sync channel, etc.).

-Let's say we measure the signal from 5 channels, and we want to use the third one (AI 3) as a default channel for sound replaying.
+For example, let’s say we are measuring signals from five channels, and we want to use the third one (AI 3) as the default channel for sound replay.

-To set the third channel (AI 3) as the channel for sound replaying, just enter the number 3 in a checkbox.
+To set the third channel (AI 3) for sound replay, simply enter the number 3 in the checkbox.

-After we store and replay the data file we can see the third channel (AI 3) as the default one for sound replay output channel.
+After storing and replaying the data file, we will see that the third channel (AI 3) is now the default output channel for sound replay.

-Use relative event time by default for new setups - with the new setup all the events will have the event time in relative time.
+Use relative event time by default for new setups – With a new setup, all events will use relative time by default.
 If this option is disabled, the default time is absolute.
-The time type can be also changed during measurement by right-clicking on the event and change time display.
+The time type can also be changed during measurement by right-clicking on the event and selecting Change time display.

 NET

-The port 1999 is used for Dewesoft launcher and also needs to be opened.
+The port 1999 is used for the Dewesoft Launcher and must also be open.

-Allow NET connection in the master mode (If Dewesoft is Master client or Master measurement unit, it is possible to define which clients are allowed to connect.)
+Allow NET connection in master mode – If Dewesoft is configured as a Master client or Master measurement unit, you can define which clients are allowed to connect:

 None